urbit/urbit.org-reloaded/content/docs/azimuth/l2/layer2.md

 post](/blog/rollups).
 For more information on how Azimuth works more generally, including interactions with Bridge and Ethereum, see the page on [Azimuth data flow](/docs/azimuth/flow).

 This page is also not where to find instruction on how to run your own "aggregator"/"roller".
-Documentation for this process is forthcoming.
+Documentation for this process is found [here](/docs/azimuth/l2/roller-tutorial).
 However, this page does contain essential background information for anybody in this category.

 ## Summary